 While it is generally well known that Bob Crane “got his start” in radio before he became known as Colonel Hogan on Hogan’s Heroes, what is not as widely known is how instrumental he had been in shaping the world of broadcasting.
 Innovative, cutting edge, and way ahead of his time, Bob Crane has been called a genius in radio by those who worked with him and knew him well.

 Bob Crane’s work in radio spans several decades.
 Below is his official broadcasting resume, compiled after extensive research using original documentation, including Bob Crane’s resume and recorded airchecks, many graciously donated by Scott Crane.

-*Note: Bob was supposed to start on September 3, 1956, but for unknown reasons, his official start date was pushed back a week to September 10, 1956*.
+Note: Bob was supposed to start working at KNX on September 3, 1956, but for unknown reasons, his official start date was pushed back a week to September 10, 1956.

 Over the years, Bob did things in radio that had rarely, if ever, been done before, such as getting special dispensation from the Broadcast Engineers Union to play his own records and talking over a record track to introduce the song.
 Advertisers paid top dollar for airtime to have their products “roasted” by Crane, and celebrities clamored for the chance to be interviewed by him.

 Further, while he prepared extensively for his show, everything he did on the air was spontaneous.
 Nothing was rehearsed.
 With his unique style of humor and entertainment (that included his music and drumming talents), as well as his drive, ambition, and cheerful character, Bob Crane can be credited for paving the way for radio personalities and disc jockeys for generations to come.